GeoRouv/ACM-sigmod-2017-contest/README.md

 # Part 3:

-Both for static and Dynamic Tries implementation of paralleling using threads ( Thread Pool & Job Scheduler)
+Both for Static and Dynamic Tries implementation of paralleling using threads ( Thread Pool & Job Scheduler)